How to Prepare Your Mobile Home Park for Sale

 - Relocation Assistance: Offer help for those who need to move.
 Providing financial and logistical support can reduce stress.

-- Understanding Tenant Rights: Teach residents about their legal rights.
-This includes lease agreements and what changes mean for them.
+- Understanding Tenant Rights:Â Teach residents about their legal rights, including lease agreements, and what changes mean for them.

-- Legal Resources: Give access to legal help so residents can handle complex issues.
+- Legal Resources:Â Provide residents with access to legal help so they can handle complex issues.
 Work with local legal aid organizations to improve support.

 - Community Support Initiatives: Build a supportive environment by organizing workshops, counseling, and informational sessions on real estate changes.